CGI Full Form: Computer Generated Imagery

 The evolution of CGI stemmed from a desire to overcome limitations and unleash creativity across various fields:

-• Fueling Imagination in Entertainment: CGI allows filmmakers to create fantastical elements and manipulate images in ways that traditional filming techniques couldn’t achieve.
-This has led to groundbreaking special effects and immersive storytelling experiences.
+• Fueling Imagination in Entertainment: CGI allows filmmakers to create fantastic elements and manipulate images in ways that traditional filming techniques couldn’t achieve.
+This has led to revolutionary special effects and beautiful narrative experiences.

 • Scientific Simulations: CGI’s ability to create realistic 3D models has applications beyond entertainment.
 Scientists can use CGI to model complex systems, conduct virtual experiments, and visualize data in ways that traditional methods cannot.